SmileiPIC/Smilei/doc/Sphinx/vectorization.rst

 Thanks to the adaptive vectorization, high-density regions that contains many macro-particles per cell corresponds to the patches in vectorized mode.
 Incoming plasma flows, with 8 particles per cell in average, are in scalar mode.
-How the simulation configures dynamically in time the scalar and vectorized regions is demonstrated in the following video:
+The following video shows how the patches are dynamically switched in vectorized or scalar mode.

 .. _video_weibel_3d_ne_vecto_it510: